ClouDesire/docusaurus/docs/live-reporting.md

 be to implement an API integration between the external Invoicing Platform and Cloudesire in order to retrieve the *live-proceeds* collected in a certain timeframe (e.g. the previous month).

-## Functioning

-The previously described **live reporting** functionality provides benefits for different actors:

-- the platform owner can invoice all the end-customers at the same time, regardless their subscriptions lifecycle, by using an external Invoicing Platform
-- the end-customers can leverage a **live costs previews** functionality on their private Dashboards (of course, in this case, the default invoices list functionality would be disabled)

 ## Special behavior for Public Tenants and Cloud Services